WPP loses role as Ford's lead creative agency

-(Reuters) - Advertising giant WPP (WPP.L) has lost its position as lead creative agency for Ford Motor Co (F.N), WPP said.
+Oct 8 (Reuters) - Advertising giant WPP has lost its position as lead creative agency for Ford Motor Co, WPP said.

-WPP said Ford had given the job to another agency, named by Ford as Omnicom’s BBDO (OMC.N).
+WPP said Ford had given the job to another agency, named by Ford as Omnicom’s BBDO.

 The company said it will continue to handle Tier Two advertising work in the United States, the China advertising operations, advertising for Ford’s luxury vehicle brand Lincoln and all of Ford’s public relations.